-The Board of Trustees is made up of men and women from the corporate, professional, educational, governmental and volunteer sectors of the St. Louis community, nationwide and abroad.
-In addition, emeritus trustees are invited to attend meetings and serve on committees of the board.
+The Board of Trustees is made up of dedicated individuals from the corporate, educational, governmental and volunteer sectors of the St. Louis community, nationwide and abroad.
+While many trustees are alumni of the university, alumni status is not a requirement.
+Responsibilities of trustees include faithful and consistent participation in Board and Committee meetings and a commitment to a deep understanding of the trends and issues facing not only the university, but also higher education generally.

 - Appoint the chancellor